 In our group we discuss how to conceptualise the causal question of interest, review principled methods for estimating such causal parameters – that is explicitly state the assumptions under which inferences are valid, and consider new methods that might allow us to draw causal inferences under weaker assumptions.
-We are meeting every fourth Wednesday of the month at 11:00am to discuss papers and ongoing work.

 Professor Sabine Landau